 We facilitated our own neutral venue event at Pride Park Stadium in Derby in partnership with The Open Centre and Derby County Community Trust.
 This gave us hands on experience, working directly with the students and teachers, allowing us to get to know them all in greater depth.
 Workshops focused on small group discussion on images of Britain, making identity badges for each other and a stadium tour.

 Both schools felt that the partnership had been successful and as a result wanted to host an additional activity day, such as a picnic, at a location between both schools.
-This is something the schools will be funding themselves.

-Lawn Primary School (Y3) with Akaal Primary School (Y3 – Sikh School)
+Case study: Lawn Primary School (Y3) with Akaal Primary School (Y3 – Sikh School)

 The schools continued to communicate in between visits, sharing videos, pieces of work and rehearsing stories and games in preparation for the next meeting.

 For the school to school visit days, both schools showcased their building through treasure hunts and a wide range of varied activities.
 When Lawn Primary visited Akaal Primary, the children of Akaal were very eager to share their faith with their visitors.
 Enthusiastically teaching the Lawn children about the 5ks, through an interactive talk and using the Sikh bear in their class.
 The children also were excited to take Lawn Primary to their Gurdwara adjoining the school building and were happy to show them how they pray and what happens inside this special building for Sikh people.

 Lawn Primary had two classes taking part in the linking project last year, each class linked to a different school.
 This was the first school to link successfully with more than one partner and was supported by a high level of commitment towards the Programme and excellent communication skills.
 We now have multiple links across the city and the county with more interested in joining the programme next year.

 We were delighted with the response from everyone who participated in the linking activity days, including 17 parents/governors, 19 teachers and 28 teaching assistants/students.
 Roll on next year!